Plant-induced systemic resistance: Mode of action

 Induced resistance of plants has 2 major modes of action: the SAR pathway and the ISR pathway.
 SAR can elicit a rapid local reaction, or hypersensitive response, the pathogen is limited to a small area of the site of infection.
-As mentioned, salicylic acid is the mode of action for the SAR pathway.
+As mentioned, salicylic acid (SA) is the mode of action for the SAR pathway.
 ISR enhances the defense systems of the plant by jasmonic acid (JA) mode of action.
 Both act on the effect of the NPR-1, but SAR utilizes PR genes.
-It is important to note that the two mediated responses have regulatory effects on one another.
+The two mediated responses have regulatory effects on one another.
 As SA goes up, it can inhibit the effect of JA.
 There is a balance to be maintained when activating both responses.

 ISR responses can be mediated by rhizobacteria.
 This has shown to be effective against necrotrophic pathogens and insect herbivores that are sensitive to JA/ET defenses.
 The importance of rhizobacteria-mediated ISR has been widely reported.

 The biological factors of plant-induced system resistance generally include two broad categories, namely classical plant-induced resistance to disease induction (PGPR) or fungi that promote plant growth (PGPF), and plant growth-promoting rhizosphere bacteria (PGPR) or plant growth promoting fungi (PGPF).
 The difference is mainly due to the fact that the latter can effectively promote plant growth and increase crop yield while causing (or increasing) plant resistance to diseases (sometimes including pests).